 - Processing sensitive data

-Virginia’s law (VCDPA) also requires businesses to establish an internal process whereby consumers may appeal a controller’s refusal to take action on a privacy request and where the appeal is denied, an online mechanism or other method by which the consumer can submit a complaint to the Colorado Attorney General
+Colorado, Connecticut, and Virginia also require businesses to establish an internal process whereby consumers may appeal a controller’s refusal to take action on a privacy request and, where the appeal is denied, a method by which the consumer can submit a complaint to the state’s Attorney General.

 Other states impose a wide range of specific requirements, particularly in the student and employee privacy areas.
 For example, a significant number of states have enacted employee social media privacy laws, and, in 2014 and 2015, a disparate array of education privacy laws.
-In addition, there a number of sector-specific privacy laws that impose notice obligations, significantly limit permitted disclosures of personal information, and grant individuals the right to access or review records about the individual that are held by the regulated entity.
+In addition, there are several sector-specific privacy laws that impose notice obligations, significantly limit permitted disclosures of personal information, and grant individuals the right to access or review records about the individual that are held by the regulated entity.

 The US also regulates marketing communications extensively, including telemarketing, text message marketing, fax marketing and email marketing (which is discussed below).

-There are generally no geographic transfer restrictions that apply in the US, except with regard to storing some governmental records and information.
+There are generally no geographic transfer restrictions that apply in the US, except regarding the storing of some governmental records and information.

 Most US businesses are required to take reasonable technical, physical and organizational measures to protect the security of sensitive personal information (eg, health or financial information, telecommunications usage information, biometric data, or information that would require security breach notification).
 A few states have enacted laws imposing more specific security requirements for such data.